fbpx

 Now, you are looking at the SGD plans which are the default for most people.
 The plan is about 3-4% returns p.a., it’s not fantastic but you can consider what you will use this money for when calculating whether this is good enough for your retirement fund.

-What makes them so great? —Single Premium Retirement Plans
+What makes them so great?: Single Premium Retirement Plan

 There’s no doubt that some people will have difficulty affording their monthly premiums.
-With a single premium plan, there’s no need to worry about this.
+With single premium plans, there’s no need to worry about this.
 The main advantages are:

 The advantages of single premium plans are:

-Higher returns – Finally, a single premium plan generally results in higher investment returns.
-Single payments tend to be cheaper than monthly payments, and therefore can result in higher returns over time.
+2. Higher returns – Finally, a single premium plan generally results in higher investment returns.
+Single payments tend to be cheaper than monthly payments and therefore can result in higher returns over time.

-Get your payouts faster –Some of the best single premium plans can even provide for an immediate payout, while others offer up to an early pay-out in just one or a few years.
+3. Get your payouts faster –Some of the best single premium plans can even provide for an immediate payout, while others offer up to an early payout in just one or a few years.
 The extra cash can help you achieve your regular income goals faster.

 Takeaway: If you’re looking for the best SP plan, you’ve come to the right place.

-Ultimately, finding the best SP plan for you means doing your research.
+Ultimately, finding the best Single Premium Retirement Plan for you means doing your research.
 You can begin by looking into the ones we’ve reviewed here and in our previous articles.
-If a company offers what you need, and you feel comfortable investing with it, then that’s great.
+If a company offers what you need, and you feel comfortable investing in it, then that’s great.
 Otherwise, keep looking because you never know what you might find!

 What are your goals?